Skip to main content

 Managing finances

-The ESC is funded through the SPCB and, each year, submits an evidence-based budget bid for scrutiny and approval.
+The ESC is funded through the Scottish Parliamentary Corporate Body (SPCB) and, each year, submits an evidence-based budget bid for scrutiny and approval.
 The budget is based on the requirements of strategic and biennial business plans as well as projections of anticipated activity and prior year performance.
 The budget bid is scrutinised and approved by the SMT.

 Performance against budget is analysed and reviewed on a monthly basis.
 Key issues are raised with the Head of Corporate Services and myself, as they occur and at SMT meetings.
 This allows any financial concerns to be promptly identified and resolved.